audacity/audacity-support/nyquist-plugins/effect-plugins/amplify-mix-and-pan-effects.md

 Authors: [David R.Sky](https://audionyq.com/david\_r\_sky), Dominic Mazzoni

-Audacity lets you pan with the keyboard instead of the mouse, but if you prefer the pan to modify the waveform immediately, this plug-in will statically pan your stereo audio anywhere between left and right channels.
+Audacity lets you pan with the keyboard instead of the mouse, but if you prefer the pan to modify the waveform immediately, this plugin will statically pan your stereo audio anywhere between left and right channels.
 There is only one parameter:

 1. **Pan position:** \[0=left, 1=right, default is 0.5 (center-panned)]